 Paul warned Timothy that an overseer should not be a novice, lest, being puffed up with pride, he fall into the condemnation of the devil (1 Timothy 3:6-7), and not to lay hands hastily on a man, presumably in an act of ordination as an elder (1 Timothy 5:22).
-New mission works are places of great need, which often have a vacuum of leadership.
+A new mission work is a place of great need, which often has a vacuum of leadership.
 Those who help to start them are often unqualified or not yet ready to assume leadership in them.
 Additionally, those who want to lord it over others often gravitate to newly established churches.
 And even when mature, qualified men are part of the group, it takes time for the church to recognize them as such.